MGC Card Settings

 dbhwshow to display the model and revision numbers for installed DBs (without having to remove the MGC)

-mgcinfoshow to display MGC configuration, including IP addresses, uptime, registration status, and superloop information.
+mgcinfoshow to display the IP address configuration, uptime, registration status, and superloop information, etc.

 Use Element Manager to configure MGC daughter board(s), after the MGC has registered.